Nahom-Assefa/Joy-News/README.md

 ## Usage

 Read and scroll through headlines freely as a guest.
-Select a category to filter your news feed.
-Create a user if you would like to save headlines to your profile.
+Create a user if you would like to save articles to your profile.
+Click "Profile" to save articles to your profile.

 ## License